-The CSRC meets regularly to review and discuss a wide range of sustainability-related topics and to assess our sustainability performance, audit results and the sustainable development metrics that apply to the Executive Committee scorecard.
-It also monitors major issues of public concern that may be relevant to Shell.
+The CSRC meets regularly to review and discuss a wide range of sustainability-related topics, including our sustainability performance and the results of audits.
+The committee advises the Remuneration Committee on the sustainable development metrics that apply to the Executive Committee scorecard.
+The CSRC also reviews major issues of public concern and Shell's strategy to address them.

 The committee is assisted and advised by Executive Committee member Harry Brekelmans, with a senior manager acting as secretary to the CSRC.
 The Chair of the Board, the CEO and senior managers regularly attend CSRC meetings to discuss specific topics.